John F. Ross Collegiate Vocational Institute: 1970's

-Rouleau decided on a unique combination of events as he continued to train and excel at both the high jump and the 400m.
-He won four medals all together and continues to hold school records in both events.
-Settle finished his amazing career with a total of 4 OFSAA medals across the 800m and 1500m as well as 6 school records, all of which are still unbeaten as of 2019.
-In his freshman year Settle achieved a double gold medal performance in the middle-distance events.
-Becker was a throws specialist who claimed the OFSAA title in the junior girls' shot put as well as winning three other medals in her career.
-In 1978, Laubach's OFSAA gold medal in the shot put became the school's last provincial title in a field event until 2018.

 1980's

 The John F. Ross track and field team continued to thrive off their momentum throughout the early 1980s.
 As the team saw the last of the 1970s champions graduate, new athletes were showing promising talent, especially in the sprints.
 In 1980 the team achieved its first ever OFSAA gold medal in a relay event.
 The women's 4 × 400 m title was won in a time of 3:57.2, the school's third fastest time to this day.
 In the following year at the 1981 OFSAA championships the girls defended their title with the same four runners.
 Their finishing time of 3:56.04 became a school record that still stands as of 2019.

 1990's

 In the 1990s two distance runners took a shot at the record board.
 The first to come was D. Graham who twice won the OFSAA bronze medal in the midget and junior 3000m.
 Graham currently owns the school record in the 3000m in all three age categories.
 In 1996 a newcomer to the team named C. Briante won John F. Ross' first OFSAA title since the women's 4 × 400 m gold in 1981.
 Her OFSAA winning 1500m time of 4:46.43 was held as the school record for 11 years until June 2017.
 Briante went on to take the junior records for the 1500m and 3000m which remain unbeaten.